mottosso/cmdx/README.md

 | Goal            | Description
 |:----------------|:-------------
-| Fast            | Faster than PyMEL, and cmds.
+| Fast            | Faster than PyMEL, and cmds
 | Lightweight     | A single Python module, implementing critical parts well, leaving the rest to `cmds`
-| Persistent      | References to nodes don't break
+| Persistent      | References to nodes do not break
+| Do not crash    | Working with low-level Maya API calls make it susceptible to crashes; cmdx should protect against this, without sacrificing performance
 | External        | Shipped alongside your code, not alongside Maya; you control the version, features and fixes.
 | Vendorable      | Embed an appropriate version of `cmdx` alongside your own project
 | PEP8            | Continuous integration ensures that every commit follows the consistency of PEP8